 The severity of your symptoms will depend on what kind of jellyfish you encountered, and how much of your skin is affected by its venom.

 Treatment for jellyfish stings mainly revolves around pain relief or healing allergic reactions if they occur.

 Immediate relief treatment

 Most jellyfish stings can be treated right away with a salt water or hot water rinse.
 This will help decrease the burning sensation from the sting.
 It may also help to take a hot shower as soon as possible.
-A recent study concluded that jellyfish stings are treated more effectively by hot water than by ice packs.
+A concluded that jellyfish stings are treated more effectively by hot water than by ice packs.